FryerTuck/anon/README.md

 In each *stem* you can configure which paths are not accessible.
 Additionally you can set extra (config) security for images larger than a specified resolution, so if an image is requested directly (the GUI-strap happens regardless) and the image is equal-or-larger-than the specified (restricted) resolution, then the image is served with a watermark of your (config) choice.
 What all this really means is you have absolute control over what gets served; so nobody can steal images (or any assets) from your website, -if you choose it to be so.

-Lastly - still on the client-side, if a visitor tries to inject some code into the "dev-tools console", or in the address-bar, or by manipulating an "onlick" event (or anything really) -which was NOT done *FUBU* (or us by us), then the visitor is kicked out.
+Lastly - still on the client-side, if a visitor tries to inject some code into the "dev-tools console", or in the address-bar, or by manipulating an "onlick" event (or anything really) -which was NOT done *FUBU* (for us by us), then the visitor is kicked out.

 ![Imgur](https://i.imgur.com/v8HZyE2.png)

 Anon has a built-in user privilege system, which is mainly used for the *WorkPanel*, but you can use it in your projects as well.
 You can also be logged in using multiple (different) browsers in order to work/test more efficiently.
 The user groups are called "clans".
 A typical "anonymous" visitor automatically has a username ("anonymous") -and belongs to the "surf" clan.
 Your members/subscribers can belong to the "back" clan (as "backer").
 User passwords are NEVER stored "as is", they are hashed and stored (as hash) in a place that is not accessible to anybody; so not even users in the "sudo" clan can see your password.
 Additionally, a user can reset their own password, or a ganger/leader/sudoer can change your email address -or issue a password reset on your behalf - in which case you get an email with a temp password -which you can use to log in and change as you wish.

-Any errors that occur either front-end -or back-end are hidden from the general public; you can only see the error-details if you are logged in as a user that belongs to the "geek" or "sudo" clans -which means you most probably work or the company or you were given such privilege explicitly.
+Any errors that occur either front-end -or back-end are hidden from the general public; you can only see the error-details if you are logged in as a user that belongs to the "geek" or "sudo" clans -which means you most probably work for the company, or you were given such privilege explicitly.
-In the case of an error and if you are only a "surfer" -or "backer", then all you see is prompt that mention that there was an error - and the visitor can either "ignore" it, "refresh", or "report bug and refresh".
+In the case of an error and if you are only a "surfer" -or "backer", then all you see is a prompt that mention that there was an error - and the visitor can either "ignore" it, "refresh", or "report bug and refresh".

 ![Imgur](https://i.imgur.com/vcVwfi3.png)